How to pay your tax bill by credit card

 - Select the card payment option and follow the prompts to complete the payment.

-- Select "continue" to complete the transaction.
+- Follow the prompts to complete the transaction.

 As well as the potential points you could earn, there are several other reasons you might choose to pay the ATO by credit card.
 We've outlined these below.

 - Build credit history.
 Payments like these, if promptly repaid, can help establish a healthy credit history over time, which in turn helps with getting your future credit or loan applications approved.
 See more ways to improve your credit rating.